 The mismatch of different groups within the organization is one of the main barriers to XDR implementation.
 While implementing XDR, IT, security, operations, and senior leadership must cooperate and coordinate.
 The reality that these teams usually struggle with conflicting priorities, objectives, and communication problems may make it more difficult to deploy XDR.
 To solve this problem, it is vital to establish open lines of communication, define roles and responsibilities, and foster an environment of cooperation and shared goals.

-It is common for an organization’s existing security protocols, processes, and workflows to need to be changed in order to integrate XDR.
+It is common for an organization’s existing security protocols, processes, and workflows to need to be changed to integrate XDR.
 Change resistance among stakeholders and employees can be a significant barrier to adoption success.
 To address this issue, money must be invested in change management measures such as stakeholder involvement, employee education and training, and gradual implementation.
 By stating the benefits of XDR clearly and including key stakeholders early in the decision-making process, a smoother adoption process may be encouraged.

 Deploying Extended Detection and Response (XDR) systems for organizations can be difficult.
 To ensure a successful implementation and maximize the benefits of XDR, organizations should keep the following guidelines in mind: